INSTRUMENT PLUGINS / EFFECT PLUGINS / CHANNEL SETTINGS

 - Tree Display displays the settings in a 'tree' view.
 The Presets menu is disabled if there is no effect assigned to the plugin slot.

-- Browse presets - Opens the presets menu in the Browser (this may not have any presets for the plugin, however).
+- Browse presets - Opens the presets menu in the Browser (not all plugins have presets shown here however).

 - Save presets as - Save the current preset as a single preset file in the Browser.
 The menu item can also be dragged and dropped on a compatible location. e.g. The

-Browser, the Channel Window or another instance of the same plugin to copy the preset.
+Browser, the Channel Rack or another instance of the same plugin to copy the preset.

 These options are useful for saving plugin settings, making edits, then comparing the original vs edited versions.